-14 small business ideas: Inspiring suggestions for start-ups
+18 ideas for starting a business at home: Inspiring suggestions for start-ups

-We’ve assembled some of the most flexible small business ideas that supply great startup opportunities for the small business or home worker.
+We've assembled some of the most flexible small business ideas that supply great startup opportunities for the remote worker.

-But before you get started there are a couple of questions to consider.
+But before you get started, there are a couple of things to consider when starting a business.

-Running a small business can be very exciting and good fun.
+Starting a business can be very exciting and good fun.
 Being in charge of how you make your own living gives you a degree of independence.
-What’s more, there’s no one to answer to beyond your bank balance.
+What's more, there's no one to answer to beyond your bank balance.

 But if you're happy drawing on your own resources, then going solo and setting up a small business from home can present great opportunities for creativity and developing new skills.